Holgermeister/UIT_project/README.md

 ```

 ## Naming:
-ispind -- The setup we have where the sensor is held down by the "ispind"
+ispind -- The setup we have where the sensor is held down by the "ispind"\n
 Lsensor -- New setup I made, where a very large piezo sensor is glued to the membrane.
 260kOhm -- The resistor connected to the sensor, which is 260k Ohm.
 15MOhm -- The resistor connected to the sensor, which is 1,5 Mio Ohm.